andreabonvini/Notes/MachineLearningRestelli/MachineLearningRestelli.md

 - ***Describe the logistic regression algorithm and compare it with the perceptron algorithm.***

-- ***Describe the SVM algorithm for classiﬁcation problems.
-Which algorithm can we use to train an SVM?
-Provide an upper bound to the generalization error of an SVM.***

 - ***Describe what are eligibility traces and how they are used in the TD(λ) algorithm.
 Explain what happens when λ = 0 and when λ = 1.***

 - ***Describe and compare the ridge regression and the LASSO algorithms.***